Luz Station: Services

 Until 2010, Luz station served as * terminus for CPTM's Line 10-Turquoise.
 However, after the completion of track improvement works, the line was extended to Brás station.
 As a result, a platform was left vacant in Luz, allowing Line 7 to now use two platforms - one for boarding and another for disembarking.

 Luz station has the second-highest traffic level of all stations on São Paulo's metro-rail network, serving 147,000 passengers per day.
 Only Brás station, with 150,000 passengers, is more frequented.

 Several improvement works were undertaken during the station's recent history, including the construction of an underground transfer gallery below the CPTM tracks.
 Even so, however, there are concerns that the current Luz station will soon become inadequate as passenger loads grow.
 This would be exacerbated by planned increases in train frequency at Luz thanks to the future deactivation of Julio Prestes station on Line 8–Diamond and the installation of communications-based train control on Line 11.

 The current Luz station is under railway heritage protection, meaning that it cannot be expanded in the future.

-Cultural legacy

-For many years, the station's clock tower dominated the city landscape, and for a time, served as the basis for clock adjustment in the city.
-It was destroyed in a fire in 1946 but was replaced five years later.